-- A. Elected Representatives (18) and Alternates (108) Open to a Representative and Alternate
+A. Elected Representatives (18) and Alternates (108):-Open to a Representative and Alternate Representative eighteen (18) (18) years of age or older for each Stakeholder category (except the Youth Representative) below.
+Each of the seven (7) Area Representatives (3) shall have an Aalternate designated to that specific Area., and.
+In addition In addition, tthree (3) additional At-Large Aalternates will be determined as described in Section B below.follows comprised of candidates not elected but having the highest number of votes):

-Representative eighteen (18) (18) years of age or older for each stakeholder category (except the Youth Representative) below.
-Each of the seven (7) Area Representatives () shall have an Aalternate designated to that specific Area, and.
-In addition, tthree (3) additional At-Large Aalternates will be determined as described in Section below. follows comprised of candidates not elected but having the highest number of votes): - 1.
-Two (2) At Large Representatives who live, work, or own real property withing the boundaries of the Encino Neighborhood Council. - 1.
+- 1. Two (2) At Large Representatives: Stakeholder who lives, works, or owns real property withing the boundaries of the Encino Neighborhood Council. - 1.
 One (1) Apartment/Condo Representatives who is an owner or tenant of an apartment or condo within the boundaries of the Encino Neighborhood Council. - 2.
-Two (2) Business Representatives, who own business property, or owns or works at a business within the boundaries of the Encino Neighborhood Council. - 3.
-One (1) Community Interest Stakeholder Representative who lives, works, owns real property or is a Community Interest Stakeholder, defined as an individual who is a member of or participates in a Community Organization (as defined in Article IV Stakeholder).; within Educational Representative, who is an officer, employee, ongoing volunteer or parent or guardian of a currently enrolled student at a public or private school located within the boundaries of the Encino Neighborhood Council. - 3.4.One (1) Homeowner Organization Representative who is a member of a qualifying Encino homeowners association, whose-membership is open to all homeowners within the Encino Neighborhood Council boundaries, and has with not less than 250 current dues paying members, which hosts at least two public meetings annually, and is in good standing with California A Secretary of State, and any other applicable governmental agencies.
+Two (2) Business Representatives: Stakeholder who owns business property, or who ownss or workss at a business within the boundaries of the Encino Neighborhood Council. - 3.
+One (1) Community Interest Stakeholder Representative: Stakeholder who lives, works, owns real property or is a Community Interest Stakeholder, defined as an individual who is a member of, or participates in, a Community Organization (as defined in Article IV Stakeholder)., withinEducational Representative, who is an officer, employee, ongoing volunteer or parent or guardian of a currently enrolled student at a public or private school located within the boundaries of the Encino Neighborhood Council. - 3.4.One (1) Homeowner Organization Representative: Stakeholder who is a member of a qualifying Encino homeowners association, whose- membership is open to all homeowners within the Encino Neighborhood Council boundaries; has with not less than 250 current dues paying members, which hosts at least two public meetings annually, and is in good standing with the California Secretary of State, as well as any other applicable governmental agencies.
 Attorney General, and Franchise Tax Board filing requirements, as well as United States Internal Revenue Service requirements.
-Such Representative must live or own real property within the boundaries of the Encino Neighborhood Council.
+Such Representative must live or own real property within the boundaries of the Encino Neighborhood Council. - 4.5.
+One (1) Parks and Advocate/Environment Representative: Stakeholder who is an active member with a park, recreation or environmental group that is located or regularly meets within the boundaries of the Encino Neighborhood Council. who lives, works, or owns real property within the boundaries of the Encino Neighborhood Council - 5.6.One (1) Planning and Land Use Representative:-Stakeholder who lives or owns real property within the boundaries of the Encino Neighborhood Council and who is knowledgeable in planning and land use matters.
+Open to one (1) Representative elected by those Stakeholders who live or own property within the Encino Neighborhood Council geographical boundaries.
+Candidates must be eligible stakeholders who live or own property within the Council geographical boundaries and who are knowledgeable in planning and land use matters - 6.
+One (1) Public Safety Representative, who is a member of a public safety organization that meets regularly within the boundaries of the Encino Neighborhood Council, as well as an organization (including but not limited to West Valley Police Station) that has jurisdiction of an area within the boundaries of the Encino Neighborhood Council.